- 4 November to 9 December 2021

 This term's programme has been convened by Elizabeth Robles (University of Bristol) and will feature conversations with Ego Sowinski, Gavin Jantjes, Ingrid Pollard, Marlene Smith and Alice Correia.

 The series will run every Thursday from 4 November to 9 December from 18.30 to 20.00.
 This series will be broadcast live as a Zoom webinar.
-It will be recorded and published at a later date.
+Some sessions will be recorded and published at a later date.
+Please note: the session on 18 November will not be recorded.
 Registration through Eventbrite is required.

 No prior art historical knowledge is necessary.